A Signature Education Initiative of Duke University

 - Collaboration with community partner(s), if applicable

-DukeImmerse is a semester-long program conceived of by faculty.
-It resembles the first-year Focus program except students take all courses together, not just a subset.
-Programs are research-intensive and may include off-campus experiences to enhance the curriculum.
-Faculty leading programs involving travel are expected to follow related university policies and meet with the DukeImmerse Director to develop a risk management plan prior to the program offering.
+DukeImmerse is a semester-long program for undergraduates conceived of by Duke faculty.
+It resembles the first-year Focus program, except in DukeImmerse, students take all courses together, not just a subset.
+Individual themes are research-intensive and may include off-campus experiences to enhance the curriculum.
+Themes involving travel are expected to follow related university policies and meet with the DukeImmerse Director to develop a risk management plan prior to the program offering.

-- a curriculum based on a central theme and issues related to the professors’ research and expertise
+- An integrated curriculum reflecting the professors’ research and expertise

-- programs led by two or more faculty members, within and across disciplines
+- Two or more faculty members, within and across disciplines

-- small enrollments that do not exceed 12 students
+- Small enrollments that do not exceed 18 students

-Contact Steve Nowicki (firstname.lastname@example.org), Dean and Vice Provost for Undergraduate Education, or email DukeImmerse Director Morgan Barlow (email@example.com) in the Office of Undergraduate Education.
+Contact DukeImmerse Director Morgan Barlow (firstname.lastname@example.org) in the Office of Undergraduate Education.